jorgmayo/recursionschemes/recursionTalk.md

     <img src="examples/example13.png" />
 </p>

 So, as we have already see, `foldR` is exactly the same idea as `cata`, but in a more explicit way.
-In both caseswe have a general abstraction of recursion.
+In both cases, we have a general abstraction of recursion.

 ## A philosophical interpretation of folds and cata

 ---

-What we can conclude until this point is that cata is the abstraction of recursion.
-In some sense, the inductive type `Ring` is a set with elements inside it of the form of expressions.
-In the other hand, `cata` is a way of transforming evaluations of operations into real evaluations of an exaprssion.
-So, in some sense, `cata` is a way of looking to `Ring`: `cata` produces an observation of `Ring` for every algebra.
-A natural question can arise fom this point: _if we know all the observations  of an inductive type, can we know everything of that type?_.
-The answer is afirmative and is related to the motivation of cathegory theory.
-Lets build this equivalence for our example.
-We want to build an equivalence, in the same sense as we did with the equality `Fix[RingF] = RingF[Fix[RingF]]`.
-We need to build two functions with shape
+What we can conclude at this point is that `cata` is the abstraction of recursion.
+In some sense, the inductive type `Ring` is a set with elements inside it in form of expressions.
+On the other hand, `cata` is a way of transforming evaluations of operations into real evaluations of  exapressions.
+So, in some sense, `cata` is a way of looking at `Ring`, i.e, `cata` produces an observation of `Ring` for every algebra.
+A natural question can arise from this point: _if we know all the observations  of an inductive type, can we know everything about that type?_ The answer is affirmative and is one of the motivations of cathegory theory.
+Let's build this equivalence for our example.
+We want to build an equivalence, in the same sense as we did with the equality `Fix[RingF] = RingF[Fix[RingF]]` and the pair `fix` and `unfix`.
+To do this, we need to build two functions with shape

 <p align="center" >
     <img src="examples/example16.png" />
 </p>

-and with the property that both compositions are the identity function. `Alg[Z]` is an abrevation for the signature `RingF[Z] => Z`.
-As we said before, this pair of functions with this property is called an isomorphism and we can write this signature in scala as:
+and with the property that both compositions produces the identity function. `Alg[Z]` is an abbreviation for the signature `RingF[Z] => Z`.
+As we said before, this pair of functions with this property is called an isomorphism and we can write this signature in Scala as:

 ```scala
 trait Iso[A, B] {